recruit-communications/pyqubo/docs/getting_started.rst

 >>> model = H.compile()
 >>> qubo, offset = model.to_qubo() # QUBO with M=6.0

-If you don't want to compile twice, define :math:`M` by :class:`Placeholder`.
+If we define :math:`M` using :class:`Placeholder`, we only have to compile once.

 >>> from pyqubo import Placeholder
 >>> a, b = Binary('a'), Binary('b')